shatners-bassoon/JOSS_test/README.md

 ## Running example tests

 A demonstration script (`tests/run_test.py`) is provided.
 It prompts users to select an experiment type to test, launches the GUI, automatically populates the chosen experiment input fields with parameters (using those stored in `tests/test_parameters.toml`), and simulates a "CHECK" button click using PySide6's `QtTest` framework.
 This verifies that GUI responses and parameter parsing work as intended.
-The user may then connect a potentiostat, choose a save path, and start the experiments.
+The user may then connect a potentiostat, choose a save filepath, and start the experiments.
 > Note: After choosing a filepath, the `CHECK` button within the GUI experiment tab must be pressed again to ensure that a valid filepath was chosen.

 Example data from the test script has been generated using a dummy cell.
 A schematic for the dummy cell is located under `examples/dummy_cell_schematic.png`.
-The example data, alongside screenshots of the GUI after each experiment, is stored in `examples/example_data`.
+The example data files, alongside screenshots of the GUI after each experiment, are stored in `examples/example_data`.

 ### Option 1: Run after installing the package